 You can temporarily suppress a policy's automatic invocation of actions and alerts.
 You may want to do this while you are performing maintenance on or troubleshooting a component.

-To see action suppression configurations created for an application, click Alert & Respond > Actions and then the Action Suppression tab.
-The list of action suppression configurations displays in the left panel with the objects affected by a selected configuration in the right panel.
+To see action suppression configurations created for an application, click Alert & Respond > Actions > Action Suppression tab.

 Objects Affected by Action Suppression

 You can configure action suppression for a specific time period to apply to a specific object or several objects.
 The following entities can be the objects of action suppression:

 - Business Transaction

 Within the time period configured for the action suppression, no policy actions are invoked for health rule violation events that occur on the specified object(s).

 You can disable the reporting of metrics for agents associated with the object for which actions are suppressed.
 This option can cause reported metrics to change without notice.

 If you see a sudden unexpected change in reported metrics for an object, check the action suppression configurations list to see whether action suppression with reporting disabled is currently active for that object.